ldidone/weather_mcp/README.md

 # Argentinian Weather MCP

-MCP Server to provide argentinian weather as a tools.
+MCP Server to provide argentinian weather as a tool.
 This project was based on the [MCP Server Quickstart documentation](https://modelcontextprotocol.io/quickstart/server).

 ### The server exposes 2 tools: